Nonlinear-FOD/lab-client/README.md

 - Project venv: `<your-experiment>/.venv/` (managed by uv, Python 3.12).
 - Dependencies: Installed into the project venv.
 - Clients link: A `.pth` file is written into the venv’s site‑packages to point at `lab-client/src`.

-Notes
-- Corporate Windows: If policy blocks modifying PATH, the setup still completes and uses uv for this run; new shells may need IT to add the uv bin directory to PATH.
-- macOS/Linux PATH: Ensure `~/.local/bin` is on your shell PATH so `uv` is available in new terminals.